 If you would like to seek compensation for injuries and/or damages caused by third party negligence, it is in your best interest to hire an experienced negligence attorney.
 Whether you are dealing with a negligence case involving a car accident, medical malpractice, or something else, you deserve compensation for your suffering.
 Filing a legal claim can be difficult to do on your own, so an attorney familiar with such legal proceedings like Marion M. Moses can help you frame a strong case around your situation.
-He will handle your case from start to finish and bring in nearly 20 years of experience to protect and defend your rights.
+He will handle your case from start to finish and bring in over 22 years of experience to protect and defend your rights.

 Caught with a Fake ID: Steps to Take if You're Facing Charges as a College StudentCriminal Defense

 The Role of Eyewitnesses in South Carolina Car Accident Claims

 The Role of Self-Defense in Domestic Violence DefenseCriminal Defense

 Defending Against Drug Charges: Effective Legal Tactics for SuccessCriminal Defense

 Are Confessions Admissible Evidence in a Criminal Case?Criminal Defense

 The Biggest Risks of Holiday Travel

 Can You Get a DUI For Being Tired?